dtekcth/data101/src/beginner/cli/index.md

   allowing for extra flexibility.
 - Most unix terminals are very similar, so if you can do something in the terminal on your computer you can probably do it on your friends computer.
+- The above point also means you'll be able to get help easier, in courses and in your personal projects.
 - It gives you a better understanding of how your computer works, and how it all fits together.
 - If you ever need to use a server, or a remote connection you will be